joshjwelsh/weekly-rent-tracker/README.md

 # Rent Price Tracker

+## Instructions to run on your own

+I recommend creating a virtualenv for this git clone:

+1. Clone git repo
+2. pip3 install -r requirements.txt
+3. python3 main.py
+ALL DONE!

 The goal of this app is track weekly movements in rent prices.

 Hypothesis: Major costal cities such as New York, Miami, and Los Angeles are experiencing downward pressure on rent prices as mainland cities such Dallas, Denver and Boulder are experiencing upwards.